-When you’re looking at film stocks, you’ll often find that there’s a couple varieties that look exactly the same on the shelf.
+When you’re looking at film stocks, you’ll often find that there are a couple of varieties that look exactly the same on the shelf.
 For example, Delta 400 and HP5 are both Ilford films, they both have green boxes and the same ISO rating.
 So what’s the difference between these two?
 And why is Delta more expensive?

-T-Grains are thinner and longer than conventional grains, allowing them to capture more light with fewer grains.
-These films are exceptionally sharp, and show finer-grain results than conventional films.
-But they don’t have the same gradation or tonality as conventional films, and are more sensitive to changes in development time and temperature.
+T-Grains are thinner and longer than conventional grains, allowing them to capture more light.
+T-grain films are sharper and show finer-grain results than conventional films.
+But they don’t have the same gradation or tonality as classic-grain films and are more sensitive to changes in development time and temperature.

 For example, the T-grains in Kodak T-Max 400 capture the same amount of light as Tri-X, despite using 30% less overall particles of silver.
-But the fewer silver particles results in less shading across a certain area.
-The results are sharper, images with less grains.
-Conventional-grained films, like Tri-X, on the other hand, have a higher tonal and dynamic range, making them ideal for pushing and pulling.
+But the fewer silver particles result in fewer shades of grey across.
+The results are sharper images with less-apparent grains.
+Classic-grained films, like Tri-X, on the other hand, have a higher tonal and dynamic range, making them ideal for pushing and pulling.

 If you’re taking photos in a studio, or professional environment, T-Max or Delta will be the best choice to capture the objects and people sharp, and with the fewest grains possible.
 When you’re outside capturing candid photos in dynamic lighting situations, Tri-X and HP5 will be absolutely essential to capturing all of the details.
 Some of the initial reaction to T-Grain varieties can be found in this New York Times opinion piece from 1987.